BjarniHaukur/ngram-llm-analysis/DIARY.md

 - **Number of hours this week: TBD**

 ### Felix
+- **Number of hours this week: 6h**
+- Worked on the report: wrote the introduction (context and objectives), problem description (overall scope of the project), and related work (summary and evaluation of relevant studies).
+- Revised Nguyen's cited literature for better alignment and accuracy.
+- Reviewed previously collected literature for additional insights - I used my notes to write the report in a detailed and sophiticated way
+- Searched for new publications to include the latest research

+### Peer Group Meeting
+- N/A (cancelled on request of peer group)

+### Supervisor Meeting

+---

+## Week 42 (14.10.2024 - 20.10.2024)
+Project Manager: XXX

+### Bjarni
 - **Number of hours this week: TBD**

+### Boti
+- **Number of hours this week: TBD**

+### Jonas
+- **Number of hours this week: TBD**

+### Felix
+- **Number of hours this week: 0h**
+- No work performed due to exam season

 ### Peer Group Meeting
 - N/A (cancelled due to exam season)

 ### Supervisor Meeting
+- N/A (cancelled due to exam season)

 ---

 ## Week 41 (07.10.2024 - 13.10.2024)